This page describes the logic used to calculate Insurance Benefit Information.

 CoPayment: This is handled in fee schedules instead of in Benefits.
 Do not use.

-Limitation for time period: Exams per year, etc. These are only included in calculations if Insurance Frequency Checking is enabled.
+Limitation for time period: Exams per year, etc. These are only included in calculations if Frequency Limitations is enabled.

 ActiveCoverage: Not usually used.
 Would only be used if you are just indicating that the patient is covered, but without any specifics.